ashinw/house-prj-pub/README.md

 3. Outer-building [OB]
 4. Landscaping [LS]

-Each category will be further classified and uniquely identified as a particular feature (eg. OB-LLMB.1 may refer to the requirements that the external window sun blind should be removed for the lower-level master bedroom).
-Each requirement will be documented as both an ID and a description in a table and should be costed.
+Each category will be further classified and uniquely identified as a particular feature (eg. LLK refers to the requirements associated with lower-level lounge section).
+Each requirement will be documented as both an ID and a description in a table and should be costed individually.
+Your costings will enable us to prioritise which features will form part of the final scope.

 My dad, sister, wife, my kids and I will then assess the priority of those requirements in terms of the estimated cost.
 This will inform us on best to proceed with this project.

 Please note:
 * All diagrams and models in this repository have been modeled by me!
 They have been modeled to get us all on the same page and understand the scope of this project.
 These models will serve as a source of input for the deliverables that Brett produces.
 Hence, they are a starting point of which I suspect you all will see glaring enhancements through your direct experiences.
+* All measurements in the AS-IS model were recorded in cm and represent my best efforts.
+I recommend using these measurements as a guide **ONLY** and use Brett's measurements as authoratative when he comes here.
+* All position of building fixtures are to scale in the AS-IS model and predicted to be to scale in the TO-BE model
-* I have attempted to model all aspects because of the inherent inter-relationship of the features (eg. in order to quote on the lower-level renovation, you need to speculate where the staircase is to get to the upper-level and the removable of walls to accomodate it)
+* I have attempted to model all aspects because of the inherent inter-relationship of the features (eg. in order to quote on the lower-level renovation, you need to speculate where the staircase is going to be to get to the upper-level and the removable of walls to accomodate it)
 * Where possible I have also identified known issues below the requirements to draw your attention to a concern that may affect the design and/or cost estimation.
+* On several requirements sections I have documented questions with affect decisions.
+I would appreciate your responses to these questions.
 * In order for Tim/Andre to provide an accurate quote on the entire project scope, they need engineering specfications.
 In order to get the engineering specifications Brett needs to have submitted his building plans/working drawings to the engaged Structural Engineer.
 Therefore, in order for my family to finalise our prioritised build scope based on costings, we will likely need a process that round-trips with the Structural Engineer most likely two times.
 * My family have tasked me with finding a way to make every cent sunk into this project yield its greatest value.
-Please let me know if there are things that you recommend that I do in order to reduce your workload such that I can reduce our overral costs during scope finalisation.
+Please let me know if there are things that you recommend that I do in order to reduce your workload such that I can reduce our overrall costs during scope finalisation and build.
 * It's important to realise that this project is financed through different funding stakeholders in my family.
 Eg. we may decide based on Tim/Andres quote to include a 3rd bedroom, dining & lounge features in the upper-level.
 Hence, the budget may get extended to $250K if the value proposition is there.
 * The 1st model that I want fully costed is a "Split occupancy design".
 This split occupancy concept is designed to give family groups greater autonomy whilst still sharing critical services like kitchen and laundry.
 * I would really appreciate you collaborating with me and each other on how things can be done better and cheaper!

 ## Design principles
-1. Satisfy budget (I value function over form factor)
+1. Satisfy budget (I ultimatelyvalue function over form factor)
 2. No maintenance over low/some maintenance (eg. we have no interest in gardening etc)
 3. Embrace natural lighting and reduce demand on heating/cooling systems
-4. Embrace value for money & higher quality if premium is just 20% more than standard pricing (eg your double glazing case)
+4. Embrace value for money & higher quality over lowest cost if premium is just 20% more than standard pricing
-5. Accessibility and position of features is intuitive and not cumbersome (eg stair case)
+5. Accessibility and position of features is intuitive and not cumbersome (eg staircase)
-6. Consider resale
+6. Consider resale and/or future top of house rental

 ## Requirements
+Tim/Andre, could you please visit all of the following links to price the components that do not require structural engineering input.

+Brett, could you please visit all of the following links as part of the input for your build working drawings.

 1. [Lower-Level requirements](./lower-level/Lower-Level-requirements.md)

 ---